 Digital Era – 1975 to The Present

 The first practical digital voice recorders were reel-to-reel tape decks manufactured by Mitsubishi, Soundstream, Denon and a few competing firms.
 All early digital recorders integrated PCM recording technology that utilized a combination of electrical signals and magnetic impulses to reproduce sound.
 However, less than half a decade later, most recording studios had upgraded to encrypted digitized audio content into a standardized video signal that was in turn captured by a videotape recorder with whatever rotating head protocol was the corresponding video standard.

 A comparable digital voice recording process was developed for end users called Digital Audio Tape.
 Commonly abbreviated as “DAT,” this technology employed rotating heads attached to narrow tape contained within a compact cartridge called a cassette.
 DAT voice recorders operate at standard sampling rates of either 48 kHz or 44.1 kHz.
 The second value is the same as that used to record compact discs (CDs).

 Hard disc (HD) recording gained popularity during the late 1990s when HD capacities and CPU speeds rapidly increased.
 Digital audio files can be stored on all conventional PC media.
 The development of the MP3 audio file format has spurred most innovative musical distribution methods since the late 1990s.

 The emergence of electronic instruments such as audio synthesizers and keyboards has enabled automatic triggering of equipment during the recording process, with no direct human intervention.
 Likewise, the introduction of increasingly compact system components has facilitated the development of mini portable audio recorders and webcams that can be operated via remote control or concealed entirely.
-Such enhancements will undoubtedly continue to evolve as electronics technology advances.
+Such enhancements will undoubtedly continue to evolve as electronics and personal audio recorder technology advances.